RJTLM/Java-ObjectOriented-Factory-ObserverStatePattern-Gradle-OOSE-Assignment/README.md

 ### Acknowledgements

-This project is a part of the Object-Oriented Software Engineering course at Curtin University.
+This project is a part of the Object Oriented Software Engineering (OOSE)(COMP2003)unit at Curtin University.